SchlenkR/applied_fsharp_challenge/artikel/12 - Appendix.md

 * You can actually play sounds, using a Node audio server or CSAudio as backend.
 * There is a small library of effects and oscillators (hp, lp, sin, rect, tri, etc.)

+#### Reader State

+For real world audio applications, it is necessary to access some "global" values like the current sample rate or the position in a song.
+In FluX, this is done by extending `Block` with the capability of what is called `reader`.
+This makes it possible to the block author to access these "environmental" values.
+It is simply done by passing another parameter beside state to the block function.

 ### II - Feedback

 <hint>